 - Simple Black Jewelry Box Makeover

 Overview: Milk paint is an all-natural paint made with milk proteins and comes in powder form.
-Must be mixed with water before using.
+It must be mixed with water before using it.

 Cons: paint doesn’t last long after you mix it, hard to plan where chippy-ness will end up.

 Best uses for milk furniture paint: shabby chic style, chippy look, color wash, use on antique furniture for an original look

 Popular brands of milk paint:

 Here’s a good look at how milk paint will chip:

 Here are some milk paint FAQ and projects:

 - How to Mix Milk Paint

 - How to Distress and Finish Sand Milk Paint